Dictionaries

 1. Dictionaries

-We've been using lists to store multiple values, but what if there is a relationship between values?2.
-Products list
+We've used lists to store multiple values, but what if we need to show a relationship between them?2.
+Ingredients list

 In Python, a dictionary is a data structure consisting of key-value pairs.
-It works the same as a normal dictionary - we can look up a word, which would be a key, and get its associated definition or value.4.
+Like a real dictionary, we can look up a word, which would be a key, and get its associated definition or value.4.
 Why use dictionaries?

 To create a dictionary we name our variable and use an equals sign, as usual.6.
 Creating a dictionary